Sarnath: Late 12th century: the destruction of Sarnath

-While Qutbuddin Aibek destroyed Sarnath, it was the troops of Bakhtiyar Khalji—another of Muhammad of Ghor's slave generals—that finished the job.
+While Qutbuddin Aibek destroyed Sarnath, it was the troops of Muhammad Bakhtiyar Khalji—another of Muhammad of Ghor's slave generals—that continued to destroy sites sacred to Buddhists.
 They destroyed Vikramashila in 1193, Odantapuri in 1197, and Nalanda in 1200.
-The Buddhists who survived this genocide in northern India fled to Nepal, Sikkim, Tibet, or South India.
-By the end of the 12th century, Buddhism had effectively disappeared from the Indian subcontinent, except for these areas.
+The Buddhists who survived in northern India fled to Nepal, Sikkim, Tibet, or South India.
+By the end of the 12th century, Buddhist monastic centers and their vast libraries had nearly disappeared from the Indian subcontinent.